 Following concerns raised to the initial proposal, the scheme has been amended and reduced in scale.
-The single storey rear extension (North West corner) has been reduced from 5.6m to 4.0m projection.
-This change minimises the bulk of the single-storey rear extension so that it would not be overly large.
-Whilst it would incorporate a flat roof, it would be sited to the sited to the rear elevation and not readily visible from public vantage points.
-Furthermore, it is considered that the use of a flat roof would minimise the massing of the extension and reduce the potential visual impact on, Woodbrook a neighbouring property.
+The single storey rear extension (north west corner) has been reduced from approximately 5.6m to approximately 4.0m in depth.
+This change minimises the bulk of the single storey rear extension so that it would not be overly large.
+It would utilise a flat roof which is noted however, it would be sited to the sited to the rear elevation and not readily visible from public vantage points.
+Furthermore, it is considered that the use of a flat roof would minimise the massing of the extension and reduce the potential visual impact on the neighbouring property, Woodbrook.

 Amendments have been made to omit the gable to the side (north) elevation of the part one storey part two storey front extension and change the roof design so that the plane of the roof is hipped and continuous from front to back.
 This change rationalises the roof form and reduces its bulk and massing.
-At first floor level the front extension would be set 0.3m behind the existing front elevation and would be subservient to it.
-At a ground floor level the forward projection would be 1.4m less than the projection of the existing single-storey front extension to be demolished.
-The front extension would maintain a generous area between the front of the extension and the front boundary to retain the appearance of openness around the dwelling.

-The front elevations of the neighbouring properties are staggered and the extension would not extend beyond the line of Woodbank the neighbouring property to the north east.
+At first floor level the front extension would be set approximately 0.3m behind the existing front elevation and would be subservient to it.
+At ground floor level the forward projection would be approximately 1.4m less than the projection of the existing single storey front extension to be demolished.
+The front extension would maintain a large area between the front of the extension and the front boundary to retain the appearance of openness around the dwelling.
+It is noted that the front elevations of the neighbouring properties are staggered and the extension would not extend beyond the line of the neighbouring property to the north east, Woodbank.
 Furthermore, both the neighbouring properties Woodbrook and Oldwood have garages that project forward from the front elevation.
-As such, the front extension would not be an obtrusive, prominent feature within the street scene or the wider Conservation Area.
+As such, the front extension would not be an obtrusive, prominent feature within the street scene or the conservation area.

-The two-storey rear extension would be set well away from the property boundaries and the pitched gable-end roof is an acceptable design in keeping with the existing dwelling.
-The proposed single-storey side extension would have a design that is in keeping with the architecture of the existing dwelling and the Conservation Area; noting the use of a lean to roof.
+The two storey rear extension would be set well away from the property boundaries and the pitched gable end roof is an acceptable design in keeping with the existing dwelling.

+The proposed single storey side extension would have a design that is in keeping with the architecture of the existing dwelling and the conservation area; noting the use of a lean to roof.

 Following concerns, materials have been amended to matching brickwork and white aluminium windows and doors to better match the materials used in the existing dwelling house.

 The design of the windows to the front elevation have been amended to ensure the cills/heads are horizontally aligned.
 This helps rationalise and visually integrate the various elements that comprise the front elevation.

-It is accepted that the extensions in their entirety are fairly substantial, however, the existing property is a large detached property set in spacious grounds with mature planting as shown in the photographs below.
+It is accepted that the extensions in their entirety are fairly substantial.
+However, the existing property is a large detached property set in spacious grounds with mature planting as shown in the photographs below.